 Facilitators provide pencils or markers in multiple colours and smaller paper cards of various colours.
 Facilitators prepare large sheets of papers on which participants will develop adaptation paths during this and the next exercise.
-Based on the hazard-response-action table in the Module 4 summary, facilitators prepare one sheet for each hazard and its related impacts where the table indicates a high need for action.
+Based on the hazard-response-action table in the Module 4 summary, facilitators prepare one sheet for each hazard and its related impacts where the table indicates a high need for action (e.g., flood and drought).
+For each group (men, women, minorities) a set of sheets need to be prepared.